 Florida has its pluses, but if you’re reading this, it’s safe to assume you are looking to new horizons.
 Texas is an excellent option for those wanting to leave behind the higher housing and insurance costs, hordes of tourists, and flat topography of the Sunshine State.
 With the Lonestar State’s growing economy and numerous opportunities, it’s a sure bet for folks in search of a nice change of scenery and generous prospects.
-Before you head west to your new adventures in Texas, take the time to consider the list of key points below to ensure a successful relocation.
-Welcome to Texas!
+Before you head west to your new adventures in Texas, take the time to consider the list of key points below as well as the top-rated movers that serve Florida and Texas to ensure a smooth relocation.

 **Note, if you’re moving the opposite direction, you’ll want to check out this article on Moving From Texas To Florida

 What to Know About Moving from Florida to Texas